hamzeh-shaghlil/terrform-task/README.md

 1. Clone or Download this repo to your local machine using "https://github.com/hamzehsh/terrform-task.git"
 2. Run from your terminal ```terraform init ``` command to Initialize a Terraform working directory inside .
 3. Run ```terraform apply ``` command to Builds the infrastructure
-4. you will be ask to Enter your AWS Credentials and The Region that you want to work in it.
+4. You will be asked to Enter your AWS Credentials and The Region that you want to work in it.
-5. approve for terraform to perform the described actions
+5. Approve for terraform to perform the described actions
-6. once the creating process finish you will have The Loadblancer endpoint as output which you can use it to access the html page. :raised_hands:
+6. Once the creating process finishes you will have The Loadblancer endpoint as output which you can use it to access the HTML page. :raised_hands:

 ## variables.tf